Wait! Before You Post That Video…

 - Snapchat – 10 Sec

-- LinkedIn – No native video (Vimeo and YouTube work great here)
+- LinkedIn – 10 Min (Vimeo and YouTube work great here too)

 If you’re launching a campaign across multiple platforms, you may want to take a bit of time beforehand to create separate versions with different lengths.